Devid Naryzhnyy: 2022–2023 season

 Morozov and Naryzhnyy were coached by a joint team of Irina Zhuk, Alexander Svinin, Alexei Gorshkov and Nikolai Morozov.
 They spent summer 2022 in the USA preparing for the upcoming season with Nikolai Morozov and returned to Russia in September to take part in the 2022 Russian Test Skates.
 However, they had to withdraw due to Morozov's minor injury.

 Their first competition was "Golden Skate of Moscow" of the Grand Prix of Russia, where they won gold.
 They went on to win another gold medal at their next Russian Grand Prix event, "Idel-2022".
 After a promising start they were considered among the top contenders for the 2023 Russian Nationals podium.
 However, prior to the event the couple's break-up was suddenly announced in the media and confirmed by the Figure Skating Federation of Russia.
 Morozov and Naryzhnyy later revealed that they weren't able to agree on their preferred training locations and future plans.
-Morozov then departed for the USA, teaming up with Igor Eremenko later, and Naryzhnyy teamed up with Irina Khavronina after the 2023 Russian Championships.
+Morozov then departed for the US, teaming up with Igor Eremenko later, and Naryzhnyy teamed up with Irina Khavronina after the 2023 Russian Championships.

 2023–24 season

 On January 17, 2023, Khavronina/Naryzhnyy took to the ice for their first training session led by their new coaches Denis Samokhin and Maria Borovikova.
 Samokhin commented: "They look good [together], they are two very capable, technically sound athletes, they are well suited to each other.
 The couple hoped to perform at the Russian Challenge show program tournament on March 18 and prepared a gala number but they were not selected as participants.
 Coach Maria Borovikova stated that Khavronina/Naryzhnyy didn't even get to perform their gala program at the casting as there was no casting before the tournament.
 She also complemented the couple on their progress adding: "They have a good sense of what they are doing.
-Their stylish performance adds chiс to the program".
+Their stylish performance adds chic to the program".

 Khavronina/Naryzhnyy's first performance as a new couple took place on May 4 in Ilia Averbukh's show in Moscow.
 They skated to "Oh, the Roads…" and performed in several group numbers.
 They also performed on May 7 in the same show in Saint-Petersburg.
 Naryzhnyy later described his emotions during their first performance as "being calm" and Khavronina stated she had been looking forward to it: "I really wanted to capture it in my memory, every second, because I felt that moment deeply.
 When we left the ice after our performance, we hugged.
 It was touching, atmospheric.
 To me, it was unforgettable."